 As Ratty in Kenneth Grahame’s ‘Wind in the Willows’ said “There’s nothing––absolutely nothing––half so much worth doing as messing about in boats.”
 In 1973 Derek’s first date with his wife Elizabeth was cleaning the hull of a boat, loads of barnacles and that awful copper antifouling paint.
 At around this time Derek and two colleagues were giving some thought to the barnacle problem on pleasure craft and his own yacht, the “Moppet”, became the trial vessel.
 The Hull Tender antifouling product was born and successfully used commercially by Fincantieri, BC Ferries, Alaska Marine Highway and others.
 In 2016 Derek decided to sell the small company to someone with enthusiasm and business acumen.
 A serendipitous meeting between EMCS and the chief engineer of the Alaska Ferries Corporation brought Derek and Trevor Tasker together.
 The two set out to develop and improve the product and Trevor insisted the improved solution be named ‘NOXX’ as a legacy to Derek’s invention.
 Derek holds a master’s degree in Adult Education.
 He worked for many years at BCIT and is now works with EMCS as the NOXX HYD™ antifouling solutions Product Specialist and with Thompson Rivers University in their Open Learning Department.

-Andy Bodmer was a champion runner, international yachtsman, commercial pilot and engineer prior to joining the crew at EMCS.
-He believes that protecting and preserving marine resources is the new big challenge facing all of us, and especially so for the South Pacific region.
-Andy says, “It is up to each of us to play out part securing the future of our marine environment, we cannot wait for ‘others’ to do it for us”.
-Andy joined EMCS Industries with the express purpose of bringing the EMCS eco-friendly world class innovative marine antifouling solutions to customers in the South Pacific.
-Andy’s flying days taught him a valuable lesson, he says “Always plan ahead and once in the air, keep thinking ahead of the plane”, in other words, start planning for situations before they happen so that you are prepared and able to adapt to, and deal with future events.
+In addition to being a champion runner, international yachtsman, commercial pilot and engineer, Andy believes that protecting and preserving marine resources is the new big challenge facing all of us, and especially so for the South Pacific region.
+“It is up to each of us to play out part securing the future of our marine environment – we cannot wait for ‘others’ to do it for us”.
+Andy joined EMCS Industries with the express purpose of bringing the eco-friendly world class innovative marine solutions that EMCS has invented to our customers in the South Pacific.
+Andy’s flying days taught him a valuable lesson, he says “Always plan ahead and once in the air, keep thinking ahead of the plane”, in other words start planning for situations before they happen so that you are prepared and able to adapt to, and deal with future events.
 “Our commitment to go beyond customers’ immediate needs, with excellent product quality and reliability, combined with superior ongoing service and support defines the core values in the EMCS Industries organization.
 I want to be part of that.”